z/OS Resources Table

 The MVS view consists of the following rows that perform the following actions when clicked:

-• Filters: Opens the Filters view where users can create and use custom patterns for viewing data sets.
+• Filters: Opens the Filters view where users can create and use custom patterns to view data sets.

 • Favorites: Opens a view that displays data sets favorited by the user.